Dickinson-COMP-491-492/website/docs/assignments/WA03-BlogPostRevision.md

 # WA03 - Blog Post Revisions

 In this assignment you will review and reflect on the peer feedback that you received from your classmates in [WA02](./WA02-BlogPostPeerReview.md) and use it to guide a revision of your blog post from [WA01](./WA01-BlogPostDraft.md).
-Once you have revised your post you will post it on a public-facing blog.
+Once you have revised your post you will post it on your public-facing blog.
 Posting your writing publicly should encourage careful thought, precise writing, and a pride in your work.
 It can also provide evidence of your knowledge and abilities to prospective employers and/or graduate programs.

 ## Assignment